tsljgj/ML-note/docs/dp/Knapsack.md

 Knapsack problem is an important topic in DP.
 We have already discussed one classic knapsack problem in the previous chapter.
 In this chapter, we will dive deeper into variations of Knapsack.

-## 0/1 Knapsack
+## 0-1 Knapsack

-!!! df "**Model** (0/1 Knapsack)"
+!!! df "**Model** (0-1 Knapsack)"
     Given $N$ items. $W_i$ denotes the weight/volume/size of the ith item. $V_i$ denotes the value of the ith item.
 Now, we have a knapsack with capacity $M$.
 Want to know the maximum value when putting items into the knapsack without exceeding the capacity.
-We can put each item into the knapsack only **once**.
+Each item can only be chosen once.

-    We call this type of problems as "0/1 Knapsack" because we are guessing whether an item should be in the knapsack or not.
-The common strategy to solve 0/1 Knapsack is to use prefixes (items that have been already decided) + updated capacity as subproblems (Later we will find a more elegant way to define subproblems for 0/1 Knapsack).
+    We call this type of problems as "0-1 Knapsack" because we are guessing whether an item should be in the knapsack or not.
+The common strategy to solve 0-1 Knapsack is to use prefixes (items that have been already decided) + updated capacity as subproblems (Later we will find a more elegant way to define subproblems for 0-1 Knapsack).
 Thus, the solution to above problem is:

     Define $F[i][j]$ to be the maximum value of first i items + j capacity.
 The Bellman equation is: